UoA-eResearch/vmhandbook/_doc/compute/vmware/increase-resource.md

 ---
 title:  "How to increase CPU / RAM / disk of my VM"
-categories: windows linux admin howto
+categories: vmware admin howto
 layout: page
-permalink: /resource/increase/
+permalink: /vm/resource/increase/
 ---

 If you want to increase the CPU, RAM or disk of your VM, please [contact us]({{ site.baseurl }}{% link contact.md %}).